The 25-year itch

 On the GPU side, Nvidia (and AMD) has developed server-side graphics board (grid cards).
 These graphics chips can be virtualized with software from Citrix (and later also VMware), meaning the graphics performance from the grid chip can be divided amongst several (virtual) desktops.

-They these cloud-based CAD workstations are hugely popular with large Architecture, Engineering and Design organizations.
+These cloud-based Virtual desktops are hugely popular with large Architecture, Engineering and Design organizations.
 A silent witness of this trend is the surge in proprietary, private clouds that engineering, architecture and design organizations have built to to run their professional 3D CAD applications.

-A CAD workstation in the cloud provides you with a powerful virtual computer with the same performance as a physical computer.
-This virtual computer is accessible over the Internet.
-You can use any laptop or desktop to virtually connect to a workstation on a server in a cloud data center.
-Using a cloud-based CAD workstation feels the same as using a local desktop or laptop machine.
+A virtual desktop in the cloud (also referred to as: desktop as a service) provides you with a powerful virtual computer with comparable performance (RAM, GPU, Cores, Disk) as a physical computer.
+This virtual desktop is accessible over the Internet.
+You can use any laptop or desktop to virtually connect to this virtual desktop in a cloud data center.
+Using a cloud-based virtual desktop for CAD feels the same as using a local desktop or laptop machine.
 The difference is that you do you not have to own a high-end machine yourself.
 Instead you pay a subscription based on how often you use the service.

-What are the benefits of a cloud-based CAD machine?
+What are the benefits of a virtual desktop as a CAD machine?

-A cloud-based CAD workstation works in much the same way and with the same performance as high-end desktop machines you will have used in the past.
+A virtual desktop works in much the same way and with the same performance as high-end desktop machines you will have used in the past.
 The only real difference is that you need an internet connection and can use any computer (including quite basic laptops or PC’s) to make changes to the model.

-But why would you use a CAD workstation in the cloud anyway?
+But why would you use a virtual desktop anyway?
 There are several benefits to this approach:

 1 - Access the latest technology

-With a cloud-based CAD workstation, the company providing the service will continually update the underlying hardware, so it comes with the most powerful GPUs from Nvidia, chips from Intel with multiple cores, lots or RAM and disk sizes up to 2 terabyte to deliver the performance a CAD application needs.
+With desktop as a service, the company providing the service will continually update the underlying hardware, so it comes with the most powerful GPUs from Nvidia or AMD, chips from Intel with multiple cores, lots or RAM and disk sizes up to 2 terabyte to deliver the performance a CAD application needs.
 If you buy your own a similar physical laptop or PC with a decent graphics board, it will cost you several thousand dollars, so you will expect to use it for many years.
 However, this means that it will be ‘out of date’ relatively quickly.

 2 - Subscription model

-Like most cloud-based services, CAD in the cloud is provided with a monthly subscription.
-For as little as $16 per month you can access high performance computers.
+Like most cloud-based services, desktop as a service is provided with a monthly subscription.
+Starting at $50 per month you can access high performance computers.
 On the other hand, if you bought a local CAD workstation outright it would set you back thousands of dollars.

 3 - Remote working

-Perhaps one of the most attractive things about cloud-based CAD workstations is that they support remote working.
+Perhaps one of the most attractive things about virtual desktops is that they support remote working.
 If designers, architects and drafters can access models in the cloud they do not have to physically be at your office to do work.
 This has obvious applications for times when remote working is enforced, while research also shows it improves people’s work-life balance.

 4 - More secure

 High performance CAD machines are likely to be a target for theft – either from unattended offices, in people’s homes or while travelling.
-On the other hand, a cloud-based CAD workstation simply cannot be stolen.
+On the other hand, a virtual desktop simply cannot be stolen.
 At the same time, all your designs are held securely online, rather than on a local machine that could get damaged or lost.

 5 - More flexible